sammsulhoq/voting-app/README.md

 # Voting App
 Voting App is a sample application which demonstrates the use of **Redis** as a communication medium for two different applications.
-The project has two different modules, built with two different technologies which has their own functionalities but share the data among themselves using **publish/subscribe** messaging paradigm of **Redis**.
+The project has two different modules, built with two different technologies and they have their own functionalities but share the data among themselves using **publish/subscribe** messaging paradigm of **Redis**.

 ***

 ### Modules Overview
-Following are two modules that is built under this project:
+Following are two modules that has been built under this project:

 * voteapp - Built using [Django] framework.
 * resultapp - Built using [NodeJS].

 The **voteapp** is basically a web app to select your favorite pet!
 Yes, you read it right. :smile: The idea is simple and fun to implement.
-There two options to select, either 'Dog' or 'Cat' as your favorite pet.
+There are two options to select, either 'Dog' or 'Cat' as your favorite pet.
 Once you make a selection, the vote is registered in the in-memory cache using Redis and **publish** event is broadcasted over the channel so that the subscriber(s) can consume the broadcast message.

 Whereas, the **resultapp** is a web app built to show the results of the voting in the real-time and display the results of the vote as who is winning over whom. :smiley: This NodeJS application has **subscriber** which listens to the broadcast event of **voteapp** and upon receiving a message, it looks for the total number of votes for that particular pet in the in-memory cache and displays it on the UI.
 Also, to be specific, the application has a RESTful API which is basically acting as a **subscriber**, which has been used in the application to display the result in real-time.
 This extends the capability of **subscriber** to be used in other places as it is not tightly bound to the application itself and can be integrated in some other fun app (looking for the same results).